raddva/fe-fileconv/README.md

-# ⚙️ File Converter (Front-end)
+# ⚙️ FILECONV - Image & File Tools (NextJS + ShadCN UI)

 This is the frontend of a full-stack file converter application built using **Next.js 14**, **TypeScript**, **TailwindCSS**, and **ShadCN UI**.
-It connects to the Flask backend via API routes to convert, merge, split, and compress PDF files, as well as convert between DOCX, XLSX, PPTX, and image formats.
+It provides a sleek, modern, and responsive interface that connects to the **Flask** backend via API routes to handle file conversions, PDF tools, image processing, and utility features — all in one place.

----

 ## 🧱 Tech Stack